-Vasquez then became associated with Jim Bridger and after the death of Jim Bridger’s partner, Henry Fraeb, in August 1841, Vasquez entered into a partnership with Bridger.
-In August 1842, Bridger and Vasquez, along with 30 or 40 other men, outfitted by the American Fur Company, set out to trap in the Green River Country.
+Vasquez then became associated with Jim Bridger, and after the death of Jim Bridger’s partner, Henry Fraeb, in August 1841, Vasquez entered into a partnership with Bridger.
+In August 1842, Bridger and Vasquez and 30 or 40 other men outfitted by the American Fur Company set out to trap in the Green River Country.
 In the summer of 1843, they built Fort Bridger on Blacks Fork of the Green River, which became as much an emigrant station as a trading post on the Oregon Trail.
 While Bridger continued to lead trapping brigades into the mountains, Vasquez managed the post and soon earned the nickname “Old Vaskiss” by other Mountain men.

-In the fall of 1846, Vasquez returned to St. Louis where he married a widow with two children, Mrs. Narcissa Land Ashcraft, and returned to Fort Bridger with his new family.
-In the next years, the couple would have three more children.
+In the fall of 1846, Vasquez returned to St. Louis, where he married a widow with two children, Mrs. Narcissa Land Ashcraft, and returned to Fort Bridger with his new family.
+In the following years, the couple would have three more children.

 In 1859 Louis was living in Westport, Missouri, where he had taken up farming with his family.

 Vasquez died in Westport on September 5, 1868, at the age of 70 and was buried at St. Mary’s Church cemetery.